 Names will also be cross-checked against common medical terms and abbreviations, and screened for any inappropriate, exaggerative or promotional claims in various languages, taking into account pronunciation and slang terms.

 Medical and health agencies

-The final hurdle in the process of branding a pharmaceutical product is obtaining regulatory approval of health agencies, such as the European Medicines Agency or the US Food and Drug Administration, whose remit is to address any public health or safety risks and to protect the INN stems.
+The final hurdle in the process of branding a pharmaceutical product is obtaining regulatory approval of health agencies, such as the Medicines and Healthcare products Regulatory Agency, the European Medicines Agency or the US Food and Drug Administration, whose remit is to address any public health or safety risks and to protect the INN stems.
 Health agencies will review potential names to ensure that they are not confusing with the common or scientific names for any medicines and that they are in general acceptable as a name for a medicine.
 They tend to be conservative in approach, particularly the European Medicines Agency which must take into account differences in national practices and languages across all member states of the EU.

 Non-traditional trade marks